hephaestus-compiler-project/types-bug-study-artifact/README.md

         $DOWNLOADS/bugs/fixes $GH_TOKEN 2>&1 | tee $DOWNLOADS/logs
 ```

-This script is responsible for detecting the fixes for the bugs we fetched with
+This script is responsible for detecting fixes
+associated with the bugs fetched by
 the previous scripts.
-To do so, for each bug, it first searches in
+To do so,
+for each bug,
+it first searches over
-the corresponding repository for commits with its bug id in the commit message.
+the corresponding repository for commits containing
+the ID of the bug in the commit message.
-If that fails and the repository is hosted in GitHub, then it searches for
+If that fails and the repository is hosted in GitHub,
+then the script searches for
+pull requests that have tagged the given bug ID.
+Finally,
-PRs that have tagged the bug id.
-Then it saves the URLs of the bug ids, along
+the script saves the URLs of bug reports,
-with their fixes in `$DOWNLOADS/bugs/fixes/{groovy,kotlin,java,scala}.txt`.
+and the URLs of their fixes in

-* Print stats of the download data.
+`$DOWNLOADS/bugs/fixes/{groovy,kotlin,java,scala}.txt`.

+To print some general statistics regarding
+our bug collection approach run

 ```bash
 ./scripts/data_collection_stats.sh downloads/bugs
 ```

-The above script prints the totals for the bugs collected in the previous step.
+The above script prints the total number of bugs collected
+in the previous step.
 It produces an output similar to the following.

 ```